cjdoris/Bokeh.jl/docs/src/misc.md

 Bokeh.settings!(display=:blink)
 ```

+By default, the plot will have a fixed size.
+To have it resize to fill the window, you may
+set `sizing_mode="stretch_both"` on the top-level figure.

 This package can also be used to export plots as images.
 You do not need to activate the
 backend first.